 It’s a journey along the Spice Route that leads to Opihr Oriental Spiced Gin.

-We begin our quest on a small Malaysian island in search of the mysterious and darkly piquant cubeb peppers.
+We begin our quest in a historic Malaysian city, steeped in cultural tradition, in search of the mysterious and darkly piquant cubeb peppers.

 Used in treating many ailments, cubebs are reputed to be an aphrodisiac, to have magical powers – and to be helpful in warding off demons too.
 All very good reasons to bring their spiced heat to our fabulous gin.